alishaagupta/Dockerise-a-node.js-app/README.md

 ## Step 9: *Check the list of currently running containers*
-To see the list of currently running containers
+To see the list of currently running containers run the following command :
 ```

 $sudo docker ps